Genivia/ugrep/README.md

                   terminal, recursive searches are performed as if -r is specified.

            --replace=FORMAT
-                  Replace matching patterns in the output by the specified FORMAT with `%' fields.
+                  Replace matching patterns in the output by FORMAT with `%' fields.
                   If -P is specified, FORMAT may include `%1' to `%9', `%[NUM]#' and `%[NAME]#' to output group captures.
 A `%%' outputs `%' and `%~' outputs a newline.
-See option --format, `ugrep --help format' and `man ugrep' section FORMAT for details.
+See also option --format, `ugrep --help format' and `man ugrep' section FORMAT for details.

            -S, --dereference-files
                   When -r is specified, follow symbolic links to files, but not to directories.
 The default is not to follow symbolic links.

            -s, --no-messages
-                  Silent mode: nonexistent and unreadable files are ignored, i.e. their error messages and warnings are suppressed.
+                  Silent mode: nonexistent and unreadable files are ignored and their error messages and warnings are suppressed.

            --save-config[=FILE] [OPTIONS]